DonaldPG/PyTAAADL/README.md

 Tactical Asset Allocation using Deep Learning

-a python project for practicing using Deep Learning using keras and tensorflow.
+a python project for practicing Deep Learning techniques using keras and tensorflow.

 Dependencies: